There’s no better way to give in to their canine instincts than retire to the best dog house.

 If you are busy professional looking for a resting place for your pooch for a few hours each day, or have a watchdog that needs a large outdoor dog house, then you are in the right place.

-Today, we will talk about the best dog houses in the market in 2018.
+Today, we will talk about the best dog houses on the market.

 Here’s a glimpse.

 |1.
 Petsfit Dog House||99%|

 |3.
 Precision Pet Extreme Log Cabin||93%|

 We first saw the Petsfit Dog House in Arkansas a couple of years ago and instantly fell in love with it.

 It looks stunning, is made of natural cedar, dyed with water-based, non-toxic paint and is available in five sizes.

 The largest one is 45.6” long, 30.9” wide and about 32” tall.